Bananattack/fig/README.md

 Supports:

-* Graphics Interchange Format (.gif)
+* Graphics Interchange Format (.gif) - Decoding, but not encoding.

 Compiling
 ---------

-So far this was written on Windows with Visual Studio 2013, hasn't been tested on other platforms / compilers.
+* Visual Studio (Windows): Make sure a recent version of Visual Studio is installed.
+The solution for Visual Studio 2013 is in the `vc/` folder.
+Open and Build Solution, or add the vcproj into an already existing solution and adjust as necessary.

-* The solution for Visual Studio 2013 is in the `vc/` folder.
+* Makefile (Mac / Linux / Windows (MinGW + GnuWin32) / Cygwin / etc): Make sure GNU Make, and either GCC or Clang is installed.
+Run `make` in the base directory of the repository.

 License
 -------